loreabad6/masters-thesis-geotech/README.md

 # Geospatial Technologies Master's Thesis
 Advances of my master thesis for the [Erasmus Mundus Masters in Geospatial Technologies](http://mastergeotech.info/).

-## __TOPIC:__ Optimizing connectivity of urban cycling infrastructure through a bike network analysis score based on open data
+<span style="color:purple">__TOPIC:__ Optimizing connectivity of urban cycling infrastructure through a bike network analysis score based on open data<span/>

 * Basic idea: Reproduce the [BNA score developed by People for Bikes](https://bna.peopleforbikes.org/#/), validate it and use it as a tool for bike network connectivity optimization.